 Cloud diagrams are essential for your IT department because they allow you to visualize all the dependencies between your components and identify bottleneck issues.
 Cloud diagrams will help you understand everything you have in your environment and therefore see what needs to be redesigned.

-The most important components are the virtual networks, the network security groups and the network interface cards.
-In addition, a favorable architecture diagram should also have the list of all the Azure app services, Azure app service plans and storage that are deployed in your subscription.
+The most important components are virtual networks, network security groups, and network interface cards.
+In addition, a favorable architecture diagram should also have a list of all Azure app services, Azure app service plans, and storage that are deployed in your subscription.

-Below is another example of a good cloud architecture diagram that is focused on storage.
-In this diagram you can clearly see that the storage accounts are the main topic followed by the dependencies between those storage accounts and the components that are using them.
+Below is another example of a good Azure architecture diagram that is focused on storage.
+In this diagram, you can clearly see that the storage accounts are the main topic followed by the dependencies between those storage accounts and the components that are using them.
 For instance, if you have an Azure virtual machine, an Azure function or any other component that is using the account, they will be identified in the links.

-IaaS diagrams typically include networking component firewalls, network security groups, route tables, IP configurations and of course Virtual Machines.
-Most the time, these diagrams are used by cloud computing architects.
+IaaS diagrams typically include networking component firewalls, network security groups, route tables, IP configurations and, of course, Virtual Machines.
+Most of the time, these diagrams are used by cloud computing architects.
 They should include every detail of those components.
 Typically, you want to know if the size of a specific virtual machine is Standard_A1 and quickly see the total cost of a virtual machine.
 You will need to properly identify the connectivity between all the components.
 For instance, you want to be aware that 2 virtual machines are in the same availability set and belong to a virtual network that has multiple subnets.
 You also need to identify the IP range of those subnets.

 Another example of a diagram you should use to document your infrastructure is a container diagram.
-This diagram should include your Kubernetes Clusters and detailed information of agent pools, the pod, the images, the services and all the networking components:
+This diagram should include your Kubernetes Clusters and detailed information on agent pools, the pod, the images, the services and all the networking components: